demizer/apc/README.rst

 Chroot environments
 ===================

-pbldr builds and installes packages into a clean chroot so that the host system is not modified with uneeded build dependencies.
+pbldr builds and installs packages into a clean chroot so that the host system is not modified with unneeded build dependencies.
 This also has the added effect of verifying the package will build on any system by detected missing dependencies on a clean system.